ZsyRock/Mini-Programs/Game-rock-paper-scissor/README.md

 # Game-rock, paper, scissors

 A mathematical model simulates the game of rock, paper, scissors.
-Allocate eight points to these three options, and whose final sum is greater
+Allocate eight points to these three options, and whose final sum is greater.

 ## Here's how to play: